Adhunik Metaliks Ltd.

 B. TECHNOLOGY ABSORPTION

-(i) the efforts made towards technology absorption;
+(i) The efforts made towards technology absorption;

-(ii) the benefits derived like product improvement cost reduction product developmentor import substitution; CHP
+(ii) The benefits derived like product improvement cost reduction product developmentor import substitution; CHP

 C. FOREIGN EXCHANGE EARNINGS AND OUTGO